Baltimore County Department of Social Services

 - Grab rails in the bathroom and on all stairways

 - For rental properties, hard wire smoke detectors needed with battery back up

-- Fire extinguisher- Rating for use against chemical and electrical fires and that is readily accessible on each floor
+- Fire extinguishers have rating for use against chemical and electrical fires and are readily accessible on each floor

 Clients must have a separate sleeping space.
 The maximum is two clients to a room.
 The room must measure 70 square feet for one client.
 With two clients in a room, the room must measure 120 square feet.
 The client needs a comfortable bed, two pillows, adequate linens, a bedside stand with a drawer, a comfortable chair, at least two drawers in a bureau, a bedside or over the bed lamp, closet space and proper lighting.
 There also needs to be an adequate amount of linens, dishes and utensils in the home.